SheathedBlade/quartz/content/Characters/Saria Pulse.md

 #### Shimmering Call

-Shimmering Call is a spell reserved for the Avatar of the Shimmering Wings, as it allows Saria to give a rallying call to her allies, boosting morale and giving them strength and endurance.
+Shimmering Call is a spell reserved for the Ascendant of the Shimmering Wings, as it allows Saria to give a rallying call to her allies, boosting morale and giving them strength and endurance.
 The range of Saria's call in her human form reaches up to a small township sector, with the area of the [[Port of Anahymn]] as an example of the extent of her range.

 #### Transformation - Draconic Ascension